 The cons of Facet

-- No in-person meetings: All of Facet’s meetings are handled via video.
+- No in-person meetings: All of Facet's meetings are handled via video or phone.
 If you want to sit down with someone, this can be a drawback.

 - Flat fee can be high: For those with a lot of assets, the flat fee can potentially provide annual savings over an assets under management model.
 However, for those with fewer assets, the flat fee might be relatively high.
-For example, a robo-advisor might charge 0.25% annually, but if you only have $150,000, even the lowest Facet membership fee of $2,400 annually amounts to a 1.33% annual fee.
+For example, a robo-advisor might charge 0.25% annually, but if you only have $150,000 that's a fee of just $375.
+In comparison, even the lowest Facet membership fee is $2,600 annually.

 FAQs about Facet